tombensve/MarkdownDoc/Library/docs/MarkdownDoc-Library.md

 # Library

-The library is made up of a document model representing all formats of markdown, a markdown parser and a HTML and PDF generator.
-This design adds the possibility for both more parsers and generators.
+The library is made up of a document model representing all formats of markdown, parsers and generators.
+The parsers produce a document model and the generators generate from that model.
+The document model represents the markdown formats.
+Thereby there are no HTML pass-through from a markdown document!
+This tool only deals with markdown, not HTML.

 The API docs for the library can be found [here](http://apidoc.natusoft.se/MarkdownDoc).